bluerobotics/bluerobotics.github.io/brov2/assembly.advanced.12.2.16.md

 # Assembly Intro

-The _BlueROV2_ kit comes almost ready to dive.
+The BlueROV2 kit comes almost ready to dive.
 The assembly can be completed with basic hand tools; no soldering or potting is required.
-We have included a couple of the tools that will be used most often to make assembly and regular use go as smoothly as possible.
+We have included a couple of the tools to make assembly and regular use as easy as possible.

 ## Safety